 Pharmacy is a career that requires a sound educational background in math and science as well as good communication and social skills.
 Pharmacy programs vary from college to college, but all pharmacy schools in the nation now only offer a Doctor of Pharmacy (Pharm.
 D.) degree.
 This type of program usually requires at least two years of pre-pharmacy undergraduate study and four years of professional education in the actual pharmacy program.
-Some pharmacy schools might require additional coursework prior to admission, which make it necessary to do three or four years of pre-pharmacy coursework.
+Some pharmacy schools might require additional coursework prior to admission (examples on a separate page), which make it necessary to do three or four years of pre-pharmacy coursework.
 Most students from Montana apply to the University of Montana.

 Pre-Pharmacy